-Rehabilitation obligations of \$13,000 (2015 - \$13,000) have been recorded based on the Company's proportionate share of obligations estimated by the operators of the properties.
+Rehabilitation obligations of \$1,237 (2016 - \$13,000) have been recorded based on the Company's proportionate share of obligations estimated by the operators of the properties.
 The estimated values of the obligations have not been discounted as they are immaterial and an estimate of the timing of the future cash flows is not determinable.
+The change in the rehabilitation obligations for the year has been recorded as a gain on rehabilitation obligations.